Ruth von Kleist-Retzow: Works

 In Stettin she very soon came across the large group of enthusiasts around the progressive theologian Dietrich Bonhoeffer who was in charge at the Evangelical Priest Training Establishment ("Predigerseminar") of the recently formed anti-Nazi "Confessing Church" ("Bekennende Kirche") at Finkenwalde, just outside the city on its south side.
 Von Kleist-Retzow became the intermediary between the two superficially contrasting worlds of the intellectual theologians around Bonhoeffer and the scions of the old Prussian army families, trying to perpetuate traditions of decency and honour on their landed estates in a fast changing worlds.
 The latter group included the family of her son, Hans Jürgen and her friend and neighbour, Ewald von Kleist-Schmenzin.
 Bonhoeffer himself spent a month working at his studies on the Klein Krössin estate during September/October 1940 while keeping out of the way of the authorities.
 Over the next few years the manor became the venue for regular meetings of anti-government resistance activists, and it was in the course of those meetings that plans were drawn up for the assassination of Adolf Hitler.
 One of the grandchildren under the care of Ruth von Kleist-Retzow was Maria von Wedemeyer, a daughter of her own youngest child - another Ruth - through her marriage to Hans von Wedemeyer.
 (Hans von Wedemeyer had been killed on 22 August 1942 during the fighting in Russia.)
 In the course of Bonheoffer's visits to her grandmother's estate he frequently came across Maria von Wedemeyer, and in 1942 they fell in love.
 They became engaged to be married on 17 January 1943.

-The planned assassination was implemented on 20 July 1944: it damaged the dictator but failed to kill him.
+The planned assassination was implemented on 20 July 1944: it injured the dictator but failed to kill him.
 For Ruth von Kleist-Retzow it was followed by the grim experience of hearing that many of her friends and relations had been sentenced to death and executed.
 Others chose or were persuaded to choose suicide.
 Her son, Hans Jürgen, was arrested on 21 July 1944, the day following the failed assassination, by the Köslin Gestapo.
 It was the second time they had arrested him.
 They were unable to find persuasive evidence linking him to the conspiracy, however, and he was released at the end of November 1944, just as he had been back in 1939, following his previous arrest.